How to focus when revising

 We all learn and retain information differently, so it’s only natural that we will all revise differently.
 What may work for your friend may not work for you, no matter how you hard you try and that’s OK.

-4) Ditch the phone
+4) Ditch your phone

-You’re going to find excuses that you need to use it as a timer, or calculator or an app is helping you revise or you tell yourself that you’re only going to check for two minutes and before you know it two hours of your life just went by.
+You’re going to find excuses that you need to use it as a timer, or a calculator or an app is helping you revise or you tell yourself that you’re only going to check for two minutes and before you know it two hours of your life just went by.

 5) Timing is everything